OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A04.md

   font-family: 'Selawik Web', 'Segoe UI', -apple-system, BlinkMacSystemFont, 'Roboto', 'Helvetica Neue', sans-serif;
 }
 ```
-- Add a local `.env` file based on the sample file `.env_Sample`.
-Update all values for the keys, based on how far you have reached in this lab.

 #### Step 2: Update existing files
 In the project structure, on the right under `A04-StyleAndThemes`, you will see emoji 🔺 near the files.